door1313/testOnMac/readme.txt

-this aaa is a test for git
+ this is a test for git